cgag/continuous-deployment-on-kubernetes/README.md

 jenkins-leader-to8xg    1/1       Running   0          4h
 ```

-### Create a Nginx Replication Controller and Service
+### Create an Nginx Replication Controller and Service
 The Nginx reverse proxy will be deployed (like the Jenkins server) as a replication controller with a service.
 The service will have a public load balancer associated.

 The nginx Replication Controller is defined in `kubernetes/jenkins/proxy.yaml`.
 You'll use the Kubernetes `secrets` API to create an `htpasswd` file that lets nginx enforce basic authentication.
 You can also enable SSL or customize the default username or password.
 See [Enabling SSL or Basic Access Authentication](https://cloud.google.com/solutions/automated-build-images-with-jenkins-kubernetes#enabling_ssl_or_basic_access_authentication) for detailed instructions.